-Certificate of Higher Education Built Environment Studies: 120 credits Students who achieve 120 credits at level 4 may exit with a Certificate of Higher Education Built Environment Studies.
+Higher National Certificate in Construction Technology: 120 credits Students who achieve 120 credits at level 4 may exit with a Higher National Certificate in Construction Technology.

-Diploma of Higher Education Construction Management: 240 credits

-Students who achieve 120 credits at level 4 and 120 credits at level 5 may exit with a Diploma of Higher Education Construction Management.
+Higher National Diploma in Construction Management: 240 credits Students who achieve 120 credits at level 4 and 120 credits at level 5 may exit with a Higher National Diploma in Construction Management.